 Since its inception in May 1998 and through March 2014, the Company has financed its operations and technology acquisitions primarily through the issuance and sale of equity and debt securities, including convertible promissory notes and short-term promissory notes, for aggregate cash proceeds of approximately \$26.0 million, as well as from an aggregate of approximately \$16.4 million of government research grant awards, strategic collaboration payments and other revenues.
-Additionally, during the same period, the Company has issued equity securities with an approximate aggregate value at issuance of \$12.6 million in non-cash settlements of certain liabilities, including liabilities for professional services rendered to the Company or as compensation for such services.
+Additionally, during the same period, the Company has issued equity securities with an approximate aggregate value at issuance of \$12.6 million in non-cash settlements of certain libities, including liabilities for professional services rendered to the Company or as compensation for such services.
 At March 31, 2014, the Company did not have sufficient cash or cash equivalents to enable it to fund its operations, including expected cash expenditures of approximately \$5 million, through the next twelve months.
-To meet its cash needs and fund its working capital requirements after March 31, 2014 and prior to a debt or equity-based financing, through July 1, 2014, the Company entered into securities purchase agreements with accredited investors and institutions pursuant to which it sold to such accredited investors units of our securities ("Units"), for aggregate proceeds of \$1,465,000, consisting of: (i) 10% subordinate convertible promissory notes in the aggregate face amount of \$1,465,000 maturing on March 31, 2015; (ii) an aggregate of 1,465,000 restricted shares of its common stock at an exercise price of \$0.50 per share.
+To meet its cash needs and fund its working capital requirements after March 31, 2014 and prior to a debt- or equity-based financing, through June 19, 2014, the Company entered into securities purchase aggregate microsumply and in the second interest of the substance of \$1,465,000, consisting of: (i) 10% subordinate convertible promissory notes in the aggregate face amount of \$1,465,000 maturing on March 31, 2015; (ii) an aggregate of 1,465,000 restricted shares of its common stock at an exercise price of \$0.50 per share.

-In April 2013, the Company entered into a Securities Purchase Agreement (as amended, "Securities Purchase Agreement") with Autilion AG, a company organized and existing under the laws of Switzerland ("Autilion"), under which Autilion is contractually obligated to purchase an aggregate of 72.0 million restricted shares of the Company's common stock at a purchase price of \$0.50 per share for aggregate cash proceeds to us of \$36.0 million (the "Autilion Financing").
+In April 2013, the Company entered into a Securities Purchase Agreement (as amended, "Securities Purchase Agreement") with Autilion AG, a company organized and existing under the laws of Switzerland ("Autilion"), under which Autilion is contractually obligated to purchase an aggregate of 72.0 million restricted shares of the Company's common stock at a purchase price of \$0.50 per share for aggregate cash proceeds to the Company of \$36.0 million (the "Autilion Financing").
 To date, Autilion has completed only a nominal closing under the Securities Purchase Agreement.
 Therefore, Autilion is in default under the Securities Purchase Agreement, and the Company can provide no assurance that Autilion will complete a material closing under the Securities Purchase Agreement.
 In the event that Autilion does not complete a material portion of the Autilion Financing pursuant to the Securities Purchase Agreement in the near term, the Company will need to obtain from \$4.0 million to \$6.0 million from alternative financing sources to execute its business plan over the next twelve to fifteen months.
 Substantial additional financing may not be available to the Company on a timely basis, on acceptable terms, or at all.
 In the event the Company is unable to obtain substantial additional financing on a timely basis, its business, financial condition, and results of operations may be harmed, the price of its stock may decline, and it may not be able to continue as a going concern.